trustedsec/Titanis/doc/UserGuide/tools/Smb2Client.md

 ## Details

+  This command may be used with any object within an SMB share, such as files, directories, or pipes.

-  If the file specified at the UNC path does not exist it will be created.
+  If the file specified at the UNC path does not exist, it will be created.
-  If the file specified at the UNC path does exist the directory entry for the file is updated.
+  If the file specified at the UNC path does exist, the directory entry for the file is updated.

   Any -*Timestamp arguments will override timestamps taken from -TimestampsFrom.